MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Timetable/README.md

 2. The latest departure time
 3. The interval between buses

-The program will then display the bus departure times.
+* The program will then display the bus departure times.
-Only departure times from 09:00 to 09:59 will be displayed.
+*Only departure times from 09:00 to 09:59 will be displayed.

-Departures are from 1 to 30 minutes,
+* Departures intervals are from 1 to 30 minutes.

+__Note__:  The latest departure time must be after the earliest departure time.

 ## Design